 Grössinger’s own background shapes his investment lens.
 Before joining venture capital full-time, he founded and ran a life sciences and chemistry research spin-off, navigating the path from academic prototype to commercial product.
 He knows what it costs — in time, capital, and organisational resilience — to move a science-based idea through the valley of death between proof-of-concept and market readiness.

 This experience informs a preference for founders with deep domain expertise and a realistic view of development timelines.
-The founders Onsite VC backs are not building for the next funding round.
+The founders Onsight Ventures backs are not building for the next funding round.
 They are building for the defensibility that only comes when the science is hard enough that competitors cannot simply replicate it with a larger team and a larger budget.
 In quantum and synbio, that kind of defensibility is achievable.
 It requires capital that understands the difference between a setback and a dead end — and that has the patience to stay in when others would exit.

-Dual-Use and the European Strategic Moment
+The European Strategic Moment

 Klaus Grössinger joins Human × AI on May 19, 2026, in Vienna.